 Think of cooking plantains as you would potatoes.
 Peeled plantains may be baked, boiled, fried, grilled, or steamed.
 When fully ripened, you can also bake plantains in their skins at 375 F for 45 to 50 minutes.
 Serve them seasoned with salt, pepper, and a pat of butter.

-A plantain is a fruit but considered a vegetable.
-When green, they are bland and starchy, much like a yucca root or potato.
+When green, plantains are bland and starchy, much like a yuca root or potato.
 Medium ripe plantains are yellow or yellow dappled with black, and they are slightly sweet.
-When the skins have turned almost black, the plantains are fully ripe, aromatic and sweet.
+When the skins have turned almost black, the plantains are fully ripe, aromatic, and sweet.

-These jumbo cousins to the banana are good for you.
-Plantains are low in fat and sodium with no cholesterol.
-They're high in carbohydrates and are a great source of potassium, magnesium, fiber and vitamin C. A half-cup serving of cooked plantains contains about 80 calories.
+Plantains are good for you as they're low in fat and sodium with no cholesterol.
+They're also high in carbohydrates and a great source of potassium, magnesium, fiber, and vitamin C. A half-cup serving of cooked plantains has about 80 calories.